ClarkBank/clark_event_bus/README.md

 ## Clark Event Bus

-* Exposes aditional methods (trigger and on) for messaging features for events that may occurr on Clark Bank Applications
+* Shared between bank_api and bank_events, so they trigger and listen to events that may occurr on Clark Bank Applications.

 ## Installation